 For the purpose of subclause (2) the X factor is that defined in the CPP applicant's DPP determination, subject to subclause (4).

-For the purpose of subclause (3), a different X factor may be used provided that the CPP proposal contains an explanation and supporting evidence as to why it would better meet the purpose of Part 4 of the Act.
+For the purpose of subclause (3), a different X factor or factors may be used, provided that the CPP proposal contains an explanation and supporting evidence as to why that would better meet the purpose of Part 4 of the Act.

 A CPP proposal must contain all data, calculations and assumptions used to derive the forecast weighted average growth in quantities in accordance with clause 5.3.4(7), including-